 The yearly production ranges from 4,000 to 5,000 cases of Vieux Chateau Certan per vintage.
 There is a second wine, La Gravette de Certan, which made its debut in 1986.
 La Gravette de Certan takes its name from a parcel of vines purchased by the Thienpont family in 1946.

-Serving and Decanting Vieux Chateau Certan with Wine, Food, Pairing Tips
+Serving Vieux Chateau Certan with Wine, Food, Pairing Tips

 Vieux Château Certan Wine Tasting Notes